etleyden/astra/README.md

 npm run setup
 ```

+Note that you will need to generate a JWT_SECRET token in `controllers/.env` to manage user authentication yourself.
+This is intentionally left out automatically to prevent development secrets ending up in production, potentially exposing critical credentials.

 ## I want to...

 Work in a development environment: `npm run dev` in the root directory.
+This will build everything and fire up docker containers for you.
+When you're done, run `npm run stop`.

 Compile the Electron app: `npm run build-electron && npm run electron` in `packages/ui/`.